 - temper outbursts

-- excessive and frequent insistence that
+- excessive and frequent insistence that requests be met

 - mood lability

-- dysphoria (a state of
+- dysphoria (a state of dissatisfaction and restlessness)

 - rejection by peers